Login Here

 Poshaka in Different States of Mind

-The Poshaka type belongs to the category of Supporters, who are typically in a tamasic (passive) state of mind.
+The Poshaka type belongs to the category of Sustainers, who are typically in a rajasic (passionate) state of mind.
 However, the human mind naturally shifts between the three gunas: sattva, rajas, and tamas.
 See how the Poshaka's mind manifests in each of these states.

 Sattva